 7. Be Intimate Properly

 We know that having sex with your partner is a big thing.
-However, there’s a difference between having sex with someone and being intimate with someone.
+However, there’s a difference between having sex and being intimate with someone.

 For Example, There are entirely different paths you can go down.
-If you’re close with your partner in and outside the bedroom, then this means you have a healthy relationship.
+You have a healthy relationship if you’re close to your partner in and outside the bedroom.

-Remember, strong relationships are built together through bonding sensations of trust, honesty, and friendship.
-You have anything on the exterior level.
-Lust and physical attractiveness are the starts of a relationship.
+Remember, strong relationships are built through bonding sensations of trust, honesty, and friendship.
+Do you have anything on the exterior level?
+Lust and physical attractiveness are the start of a relationship.
 That does not mean that you are in a healthy relationship.

 8. Ensure The Security